flueke/mvme/doc/sphinx/source/mvlc_trigger_io.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The MVLC contains a set of lookup tables used to create logic functions and for
 signal routing.
 Each lookup table (LUT) maps 6 input bits to 3 output bits.
-This allows to implement 3 functions each mapping 6 input bits to one output
+This allows to e.g. implement 3 functions each mapping 6 input bits to one
-bit or a single 6 to 3 bit function.
+output bit or a single 6 to 3 bit function.

-The first three LUTs on Level1 are hardwired to the NIM inputs.
-There is some
-overlap as 14 NIM inputs are connected to the 3*6=18 inputs of the first three
-LUTs.
+Most of the LUT inputs are hardwired while some LUTs have up to three variable
+inputs.
+Specifically level1.LUT2 can be connected to either NIM8-10 or IRQ1-3.

-The LUTs on level2 connect back to the level1 LUTs and each has 3 variable
+The LUTs on level2 connect back to the level1 LUTs and each has three variable
 inputs which can be connected to the level1 utility units or certain level1 LUT
 outputs.
 Additionally the level2 LUTs each have a strobe input which is used to
 synchronize the switching of the LUT outputs.